Grambling State Tigers women's basketball

 The Grambling State Tigers women's basketball team represents Grambling State University in Grambling, Louisiana.
-The school's team currently competes in the Southwestern Athletic Conference.
+The team currently competes in the Southwestern Athletic Conference.

 NCAA Division I Tournament appearances

 The Tigers have appeared in six NCAA Division I Tournaments.
 They have a record of 0–6.

+Other

+On January 2, 2024, the Tigers won in a game against the College of Biblical Studies with a score of 159–18, which set a record for the biggest margin of victory in Division I women’s basketball (141 points).